 1 The eNB instructs a UE to look for neighbour cells in the target RATs/frequencies.
 To do so the eNB may need to schedule appropriate idle periods to allow the UE to scan all cells in the target RATs/frequencies.

 2 The UE reports the PCI of the detected cells in the target RATs/frequencies.
-The PCI is defined by the carrier frequency and the Primary Scrambling Code (PSC) in case of UTRAN FDD cell, by the carrier frequency and the cell parameter ID in case of UTRAN TDD cell, by the Band Indicator + BSIC + BCCH ARFCN in case of GERAN cell and by the PN Offset in case of CDMA2000 cell.
+The PCI is defined by the carrier frequency and the Primary Scrambling Code (PSC) in case of UTRAN FDD cell, by the carrier frequency and the cell parameter ID in case of UTRAN TDD cell, by the Band Indicator + BSIC + BCCH ARFCN in case of GERAN cell, by the PN Offset in case of CDMA2000 cell and by the carrier frequency and NR-PCI in case of NR cell.

 When the eNB receives UE reports containing PCIs of cell(s) the following sequence may be used.